 You could, however, consider buying this from a third-party seller that can do the repasting for you, most of them offer this at a correct price, and this way you won’t mess with the warranty.
 This might not be an option for you if you’re not in the US, where most of these shops are located, but in all fairness, repasting might not be even needed.

-The ROG G703GX is the only tier A gaming laptop with a 200W RTX 2080, as most others like the Alienware m15 or the MSI GT75 Titan stick with the lower-clocked and lower performance 150W variant.
+The ROG G703GX is one of the few gaming laptops with a 200W RTX 2080 on the market, as competitors are also offering a 200W BIOS for devices like the Alienware m15 or the MSI GT76 Titan.
 Asus also pairs it with the brand-new 8-core 16-thread unlocked Coffee Lake-R Core i9-9980HK processor, which it automatically overclocks, so the end result is probably the most powerful laptop on the market, at the time of this article.

 That comes with a few drawbacks, though, and one of the most important is the noise development.
 Asus provides three different power modes for this laptop, which you can use to juggle between performance, thermals, and noise: